 What are the different types of foundations?

 When it comes to construction techniques, there are lots of options beyond just concrete and wood.
-For example, we are now seeing options like Insulated Concrete Form (ICF), Precast panels, Steel Stud, or more traditional methods like concrete block, concrete, wood, many misconceptions about basement types.
+For example, we are now seeing options like Insulated Concrete Form (ICF), Precast panels, Steel Stud, or more traditional methods like concrete block, concrete, wood and more.
+There are many misconceptions about basement types.
 Many people consider concrete the best option for a basement, but I would argue that a PWF can be just as good, if not better in some applications.

 Quicker to build:

 With a poured concrete wall there are many additional steps.
-After your footing is poured, contractors will form the walls, place the re-bar, pour the concrete, strip the forms, and then you have to wait for the concrete to cure properly so it is strong enough before you can start backfilling and building.
+After your footing is poured, contractors will form the walls, place the re-bar, pour the concrete, strip the forms, and then you have to wait for the concrete to cure properly so it is strong enough before you can waterproof it, backfill and start building.

 Easier to modify:

 How many times have you wished for that additional window in the basement?
-Not an easy (or cheap!) task with concrete, and requires specialized equipment and manpower to cut doorways or windows in place.
-If reengineering is required to ensure your modifications are structurally sound it is much more challenging with concrete.
+Not an easy nor inexpensive task with concrete.
+It requires specialized equipment and manpower to cut doorways or windows in place.
+If engineering is required to ensure your modifications are structurally sound it is much more challenging with concrete.
 With wood the materials are readily available and it is generally some simple framing modifications.

 Warmer:

-Usually a concrete wall with only have a 2×4 interior frost wall to allow for insulation, where a PWF wall is generally 2×8 or 2×6 exterior stud which can accommodate that much more insulation.
+Usually a concrete foundation wall will require a 2×4 interior frost wall to allow for insulation, where a PWF wall is generally 2×8 or 2×6 and doesn’t require that interior frost wall.
+That cavity allows plenty of space for insulation, plus a void to run some rough-ins in the walls.

 More interior space: